Gulfport Energy Corporation [GPOR] – Mismatched value and price: Is it Worth Buying?

 What about valuation?
 This company’s Enterprise Value to EBITDA is 3.60 and its Total Debt to EBITDA Value is 2.88.
 The Enterprise Value to Sales for this firm is now 2.17, and its Total Debt to Enterprise Value stands at 0.81.
 Gulfport Energy Corporation [GPOR] has a Price to Book Ratio of 0.37, a Price to Cash Flow Ratio of 0.67.

-This stock’s Beta value is currently 1.97, which indicates that it is 17.90% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 51.98.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.97, which indicates that it is 39.56% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 71.02.
+This RSI suggests that Gulfport Energy Corporation is currently Overbought.

 Conclusion: Is Gulfport Energy Corporation [GPOR] a Reliable Buy?